 How about a PC with a Kindle app?
 Visit the Free Ebooks page, choose and download the AZW3 or Mobi version.
 Find the Kindle Documents folder on your PC and copy the ebook into it (with the Kindle program closed).
 See this page for more: http://www.howtogeek.com/howto/13169/add-mobi-ebooks-to-kindle-for-pc/.

 How about an iPad with a Kindle app?
 Visit the Free Ebooks page, choose and download the AZW3 or Mobi version, and open it in Kindle.
+Epub may now be OK if the app is new enough.

 How about an iPad without a Kindle app?
 It seems that Epub is the preferred format for an iPad with no special app installed.
-So: visit the Free Ebooks page, choose and download the Epub version, and copy to wherever your iPad expected ebooks to be stored.
+So: visit the Free Ebooks page, choose and download the Epub version, and copy to wherever your iPad expects ebooks to be stored.

 How do I set up an approved address to email books to my Kindle?
 "Log into your Amazon account.
-Go to to [your account] [Manage your content and devices] Click tab [Your Devices] You will see your devices – one of these will be your Kindle or whatever device on which you receive books from Amazon.
+Go to [your account] [Manage your content and devices].
+Click tab [Your Devices] You will see your devices – one of these will be your Kindle or whatever device on which you receive books from Amazon.
 There will be an email address there.
 Send this address to the person that you want to send you a book, magazine, whatever.
 Then click the tab [Settings] scroll down to [Approved Personal Document E-mail List] Click [Add a New Approved Email Address] Then add the email address of the person who will send the document/book/magazine.
 Once you have added this then that person will be able to send you books etc until you remove it."
 The approved email address can of course be your own.

 Thanks to Bill Burns, Bruce Gillespie, Rob Jackson, Ian Maule and Jim Mowatt for feedback and advice on compiling this FAQ.